Instructions To Authors

 Original Papers.
 Original papers should generally be no longer than 8,000 words, and most are expected to be in the range of 5,000 to 6,000 words.
 The Editors reserve the right to make literary corrections.
 When drafting your paper, please remember that the journal has a worldwide and interdisciplinary readership.
 Write clearly and explain any technical terms.

 Case For Discussion.
 The journal welcomes short papers which outline and discuss a case or dilemma in public health practice.
+The idea is to explain what ethical questions should be raised in relation to the case, and to suggest what ethical concerns might be relevant.
 Cases For Discussion are normally 1000-2000 words.
 If such a paper is accepted, it will be first published on the PHE websites, and scholars in public health, ethics and/or law are invited to submit commentaries.

 Case Commentary.
 This is a short discussion of a case.
 Case discussions can be up to 1500 words, and will be published in the same issue as the case presentation.